saip007/github-notifications-extension/README.md

 3. Enable "Developer mode" in the top right corner.
 4. Click on "Load unpacked" and select the extension directory.

-### Firefox

-1. Clone or download this repository.
-2. Open Firefox and navigate to `about:debugging`.
-3. Click on "This Firefox" in the sidebar.
-4. Click on "Load Temporary Add-on..." and select the `manifest.json` file from the extension directory.

 ## Usage

 - Click on the extension icon to view your GitHub notifications.